 Special attention needs to be paid to loops involving "Call Transfer" and "Thru-Dial" blocks.

-"Call Transfer" and "Thru-Dial" blocks that have "failed" or "busy" outputs that are redirected back into their respective inputs can results in serious call processing issues such as "All Ports Busy" (Ring-No-Answer), and Phantom Calls.
+Note #1 - "Call Transfer" and "Thru-Dial" blocks that have "failed" or "busy" outputs that are redirected back into their respective inputs can result in serious call processing issues such as "All Ports Busy" (Ring-No-Answer), and Phantom Calls.